Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 However as a stickler myself, *it's worth it*.

+Warning: Vanilla and Transcended saves are not compatible with each other!

 Also selected by default is "Confix", a conversation typo and logic patch.

 ***